What’s The Difference Between QuickBooks Online & Desktop?

 The main difference between the three is that Pro is designed for small businesses, Premier for medium business, and Enterprise for large businesses.
 As such, each plan progresses in terms of available users and features.

 Each desktop version of QuickBooks offers incredible accounting tools and extensive features, including expense tracking, budgeting, and job costing, 200 integrations, and positive customer reviews.
+It’s worth noting that QuickBooks Desktop is only available on Windows operating systems.
+Mac users will need to look at QuickBooks for Mac for a locally-installed Mac-based QuickBooks option.

 - Strong features